Managed Endpoints API

 PII data

-Only users with the Personal Data Viewer role (or flag) can be exposed to endpoints containing PII data.
-Please remember that this currently works only for private customer properties, not attributes using private properties!
+Only users with the Personal Data Viewer role can access endpoints containing PII data.
+Note that this currently applies only to private customer properties, not to attributes that use private properties.

-• editing the running Managed endpoint in case the new version uses private customer properties
+• Edit a running managed endpoint when the new version uses private customer properties.

-You can also use A/B testing on Managed endpoints to provide different responses to different groups of customers.
-When A/B testing is turned on, default responses for the Control group are required.
-It will be set to an empty response by default, but you can change it.
+You can use A/B testing on managed endpoints to provide different responses to different groups of customers.
+When A/B testing is turned on, a default response for the Control group is required.
+It is set to an empty response by default, but you can change it.

 🚧

-It is essential that you set up a Control group if you want to have personalized responses.
-Otherwise, the Managed endpoints will return HTTP 200 with an empty response.
+Set up a Control group if you want personalized responses.
+Without it, managed endpoints return HTTP 200 with an empty response.

-Once you have successfully run the A/B test that has found your winning variant and want to turn it fully on, please make sure you copy/paste the winning variant code into the first variant and turn off A/B testing in the A/B test tab.
-We recommend not changing the distribution of the already running A/B test, e.g., if you start with a 50/50 split, you should not change the split to 70/30 or 100/0 later on, as this can cause issues with persistent variants of returning customers.
+Once your A/B test has found a winning variant and you want to turn it fully on, copy the winning variant code into the first variant and turn off A/B testing in the A/B test tab.
+Avoid changing the traffic distribution of an already running A/B test.
+For example, if you start with a 50/50 split, don't change it to 70/30 or 100/0 later, as this can cause issues with persistent variants for returning customers.

 📘